grnet/synnefo/docs/quick-install-admin-guide.rst

 		* gevent
 		* dns server

-You can install apache2, postgresql and ntp by running:
+You can install apache2, postgresql, ntp and rabbitmq by running:

 .. code-block:: console

-   # apt-get install apache2 postgresql ntp
+   # apt-get install apache2 postgresql ntp rabbitmq-server

 Make sure to install gunicorn >= v0.12.2.
 You can do this by installing from the official debian backports: